globus/globus-sdk-python/docs/experimental/examples/transferring_data/submit_transfer/index.rst

 #. :ref:`transferring-between-unknown-collections` - either the source or
    destination collection will be determined at runtime (e.g. by script argument).

+We differentiate these examples because certain collections have special auth requirements which must either be defined up front or fixed reactively if omitted.
-The examples are differentiated because certain collections require a special scope ("data_access") to be attached to the transfer request.
-If both collections are known this can be done proactively after determining whether the collections will require it.
-If, however, one or more collections are unknown
+Certain collections (mapped non-high assurance ones) require that a special scope ("data_access") to be attached to the transfer request to grant Transfer access to that collection's data.
+If both collections are known this can be done proactively with a call to the ``add_app_data_access_scope`` method.
+If, however, one or more collections are unknown, the script must reactively solve the ``ConsentRequired`` error that is raised when the transfer is submitted.

 .. _transferring-between-known-collections: